brencoder/study-aws-saa-c03/ch12_secure_arch/ch12_secure_arch.md

 ## AWS Shared Responsibility Model

+TODO: Define who is responsible for what

+TODO: LIst shared responsibilities

 ## AWS Organizations
 Advantages:
 * Multi-account management
 * Consolidated billing
 * Centralised policies (SCPs, tagging policies)

+In detail:
+* Create AWS accounts programmatically
+* Centrally manage multiple AWS accounts programmatically
+* Centrally audit, monitor and secure all your accounts.
+E.g., use the management account's GuardDuty or CloudTrail to alert on and monitor events across all your accounts.
+* Channel billing through a single payer
+* Define security guardrails across all accounts

 ## Compliance